LibreHealthIO/lh-ehr/README.md

 Windows ::

-You can fork & clone the repository for local development.
-To get started you need to:
- - Clone the repository
+Firstly make sure that you have WAMP/XAMPP server installed and the time zone is set correctly.
+Make the following changes in php.ini file.
+You can find the php.ini file by looking at the following destination :
+In case of WAMP : "C:/WAMP/BIN/PHP/php.ini".

+Make the following changes in your php.ini file :
+(Search for the following and make necessary changes)

+short_open_tag = On
+max_execution_time = 600
+max_input_time = 600
+max_input_vars = 5000
+memory_limit = 1024M
+error_reporting = E_ALL & ~E_DEPRECATED & ~E_STRICT & ~E_NOTICE
+register_argc_argv = On
+post_max_size = 32M
+upload_max_filesize = 16M
+session.gc_maxlifetime = 14400

- - Make sure you have disabled strict mode in Mysql .
-For doing that, you can look for instructions below.
+Make sure you have disabled strict mode in Mysql .

- Sometimes , installation may take more time than usual on some systems.
-In that case, you would need to increase "max_execution_time" in your php.ini file .

 ## How to disable Mysql strict mode?